laurasugi/341-final/README.md

 # 341-final
 # README
 ______
-Readme & documentation.
-Very important!
-Your readme.md for this project should document your: ◦Ideas ◦Process of development
-◦Images of your hand-drawn and/or digital materials (wireframes, code editor, etc)
 # 1)Development Process
 I spent quite a bit of time in development for this project, and think I did a fairly good job with pre-planning to help avoid issues during the later stages.
 Starting out, I made multiple wire frames and a site map in photoshop, which are included at the end of this